 Further veterinary measures

-Certain medications, which your veterinarian always has in stock, are generally characterized by a rapid onset of action when administered intravenously.
+Certain medications that your veterinarian always has in stock typically show a rapid onset of action when administered intravenously.

-In some cases, however, the seizure can only be stopped through anesthesia.
+However, sometimes the convulsion can only be stopped by anesthesia.

 Not every seizure episode should result in long-term medication.

-An effort must be made to clarify the cause.
-If this cannot be eliminated, the therapeutic goal is to achieve freedom from seizures or at least a reduction in seizures through long-term medication.
+The cause must be clarified.
+If this cannot be eliminated, the therapeutic goal is to achieve freedom from convulsions or at least a reduction in convulsions through long-term medication.

 Supplements